canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 [Insight.Database](https://github.com/jonwagner/Insight.Database) is a _"fast, lightweight .NET micro-ORM"_.
 It allows you to query your database with almost no mapping code.

+> _Insight.Database is the .NET micro-ORM that nobody knows about because it's so easy, automatic, and fast, (and well-documented) that nobody asks questions about it on StackOverflow._

 Insight.Database maps properties from C# classes to parameters in queries and store procedures.
 Also, Insight.Database maps columns from query results back to properties in C# classes.

 Another feature of Insight.Database is record post-processing.
 You can make extra changes to records as they're being read.
 For example, [you can trim whitespace-padded string columns]({% post_url 2018-09-21-INeedSomeSpace %}) from a legacy database withouth using the `Trim()` method in your mapping classes.

 Unlike other ORMs, with Insight.Database, you have to write your own SQL queries or store procedures.
 It doesn't generate any SQL statements for you.
 In fact, Insight.Database documentation recommends to call your database through store procedures.

-> _Insight.Database is the .NET micro-ORM that nobody knows about because it's so easy, automatic, and fast, (and well-documented) that nobody asks questions about it on StackOverflow._

 ## A CRUD application with Insight.Database

 Let's create a simple CRUD application for a catalog of products.
+A CRUD application has 4 methods to create, read, update and delete entities in business domain.

 Before we begin, you should have installed the latest version of the [ASP.NET Core SDK](https://dotnet.microsoft.com/download) and one database engine.
 Let's use [SQL Server Express LocalDB](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/sql?view=aspnetcore-3.1&tabs=visual-studio#sql-server-express-localdb) shipped with Visual Studio.